 This extra security step requires you to type in a security code you received on your phone before you log in.
 This way, a malicious hacker can’t log in without also having access to your phone number or SMS inbox, even if they know your email account and its associated password.

 Here’s a more in-depth guide on how two-factor authentication works and how you can set it up for your email and social media accounts.

 Wi-Fi has become a ubiquitous presence nowadays.
 In fact, many cities now offer free public Wi-Fi in downtown areas or other important locations.

-But the convenience and ease of use of a wireless network also benefits users with more nefarious purposes.
+But the convenience and ease of use of a wireless network also benefit users with more nefarious purposes.
 For this reason, it never hurts to be a little suspicious of a public Wi-Fi network.